-For further details of this agreement, please refer to our Management's Discussion and Analysis for the year ended October 31, 2022, which can be found on SEDAR (www.sedar.com).
+For further details of this agreement, please refer to our Management's Discussion and Analysis for the year ended October 31, 2023, which can be found on SEDAR+ (www.sedarplus.ca).

 15. BOARD CHAIR APPOINTMENT AND AUDIT COMMITTEE DISCLOSURE

 15.1 Board Chair Appointment